 A critical element to making in-house marketing successful though is hiring staff with the right skills to achieve your company’s digital marketing goals.
 Digital training is necessary to get staff up to speed, and that’s what we’ve been seeing recently.

 How can Clickthrough help?

-At Clickthrough we provide training courses customised to each company’s requirements and designed to help boost your staff’s skills in SEO, AdWords, Social Media Marketing and Google Analytics.
+At Clickthrough we provide training courses customised to each company’s requirements and designed to help boost your staff’s skills in SEO, Google Ads, Social Media Marketing and Google Analytics.
 Our Clickthrough trainers are experienced Google Certified tutors who will get your staff up to speed quickly, and ensure they have their finger on the pulse of digital marketing.
 Find out more about our training courses 2-for-1 Xmas offer or contact us today to book a course.